Using quant_purger

 quant_purger

-module - Seed your content to create entries in the reference table
+module - Seed your content to create entries in the reference database table

 - Enable the